We're a boutique law firm - which means you get to work directly with one of our founding partners.

 Can An Attorney Help Me Fight a Contested Divorce?

 It’s possible you can work through your contested divorce on your own, but the many laws, stipulations, and requirements it takes to get through this legal process can be quite intimidating for someone who has little to no knowledge of the law and what it means to go through a divorce.
-Most people find it’s in their best interest to hire a divorce attorney who has ample experience working with clients in the midst of a contested divorce.
+Most people find it’s in their interest to hire a divorce attorney who has ample experience working with clients in the midst of a contested divorce.

 If you’re going through a simple divorce, once that’s uncontested due to the agreement of all marital conditions, an attorney is not necessary.
 It’s when one of you decides to fight harder for certain marital assets, debts, kids, or property that the process becomes legally complicated.
 To win what you’re looking for in your divorce, you must have an attorney on your side who can present a strong case that helps you get what you’re looking for.